Becharam Manna: Background

-Becharam Manna belongs to a poor family of sharecroppers living at Ratanpur.
-Due to his family's farming background, he also involved in farming & agriculture activities.
+Becharam Manna belongs to a poor Mahishya family of sharecroppers living at Ratanpur.
+Due to his family's farming background, he is also involved in farming & agriculture activities.
 He passed Secondary (Madhyamik) in the year 1986 from West Bengal Board of Secondary Education (WBBSE).
 He also completed his Diploma in Fitter from I.T.I.
 Bandel, Hooghly in the year 1992.
 His wife is a practicing Homeopathy Doctor.
 During his early days he worked in a jute mill for nearly 23 years.
 After winning in the elections, he confirmed that at Singur land had been “forcibly taken from nearly 2,900 villagers”.